George Francis Abercrombie

-George Francis Abercrombie, VRD, FRCGP (25 June,1896 – 25 September,1978) was a British physician who worked as a general practitioner (GP).
+George Francis Abercrombie, VRD, FRCGP (25 June 1896 – 25 September 1978) was a British physician who worked as a general practitioner (GP).
 In 1952, he co-founded the College of General Practitioners, later granted the royal prefix and renamed the Royal College of General Practitioners (RCGP).
 He became its president in 1967.

-In 1950, Abercrombie was elected the first president of the section of general practice of the Royal Society of Medicine (RSM) and later became a fellow.
+In 1950, he was elected the first president of the section of general practice of the Royal Society of Medicine (RSM) and later became a fellow.
 He was also at this time, appointed honorary physician to King George VI.

 Early life

-Abercrombie was born in 1896, the son of a solicitor.
+George Abercrombie was born in 1896, the son of a solicitor.
 He enrolled in the Royal Navy at the onset of the World War I and despite being a medical student with only three months clinical experience, he assisted in numerous destroyers over a period of 10 months.
 He was affiliated to the London Division of the Royal Naval Reserve (RNVR), maintaining his interest in the navy throughout his life and eventually becoming surgeon captain.

 Medicine

-On returning from the war, Abercrombie completed a bachelor's degree at the University of Cambridge before qualifying in medicine from St Bartholomew's Medical College.
+On returning from the war, Abercrombie studied at Gonville and Caius College, Cambridge, and completed a bachelor's degree before qualifying in medicine from St Bartholomew's Medical College.
 He spent most of his medical career in general practice in Hampstead and had a particular interest in obstetrics, assisting in St Bartholomew's antenatal department.

 He was president of the Hampstead medical society, chairman of the emergency bed service and a significant role in the King's Fund.
 In addition, he was co-editor of The British Encyclopaedia of General Practice.
 In 1950, he was appointed honorary physician to King George VI.